 How to Choose a Primary Care Provider

 Most of us know that having a primary care provider (PCP) is good for our health.
 But not everyone is aware of how important it is to choose the right one.
 The better your relationship is with your PCP, the more likely it is that he or she will understand your concerns and be able to treat you more appropriately.
+Today, having a PCP you can rely on may be more important than ever.

 What is a PCP?